amilosavljevic/NuGetForUnity/README.md

 Click the **Install** to install the package.
 Note: If the package is already installed an **Uninstall** button will be displayed which lets you uninstall the package.

 The **Installed** tabs shows the packages already installed in the current Unity project.
+By default it only displayed the packages that were manually installed and not the packages that were brough it as dependencies.
+If you want to see all the packages check the **Show Dependencies** checkbox.

 ![](screenshots/installed.png?raw=true)